 Special base lenses, mirrored coatings and polarisation all play a part in reducing glare from snow, boosting contrast and rinsing as much detail as possible from the light that’s available to your eye.

-In an effort to create solutions that work in a wide variety of light conditions, Anon have developed a number of models that use a tint gradient across the lens.
-The idea being that generally, most bright light comes from above, so the lens will be darker at the top to protect your eye from the sun’s strongest rays.
-The lower part of the lens will then have a clearer tint with a higher VLT rating, so that you can see more of the fine detail that you need to judge depth and assess terrain.
+To create solutions that work in a wide variety of light conditions, Anon has developed lenses with a gradient tint across the lens.
+The idea is that generally, most bright light comes from above, so the lens will be darker at the top to protect your eye from the sun’s strongest rays.
+The lower part of the lens will then have a clearer tint with a higher VLT rating so that you can see more of the fine detail that you need to judge depth and assess the terrain.

-The Sonar Pink uses a tint formula that’s unique to Anon to give great low light performance while only allowing a relatively small amount of visual light to be transmitted to the eye.
-That lower VLT will also mean that if things do brighten up, you’ll get much more protection and reduced eye fatigue than you’d get with other lenses aimed at low light situations.
-This lens uses its clever formula to deliver unreal levels of detail in a huge variety of conditions from overcast days, to broken cloudy spells and bright sunlight.
+The Sonar Pink uses a tinted formula that’s unique to Anon to give a great low light performance while only allowing a relatively small amount of visual light to be transmitted.
+That lower 39% VLT will also mean that if things do brighten up, you’ll get much more protection than you’d get with other lenses aimed at low-light situations.

 |Lens Name||Ideal Conditions||Light Level||VLT||Description||Available with|